 How a child to make mistake, is one of the methods in which you can prepare your child to face challenges.

 The ability to face challenges with the right attitude is a very important life skill to teach our children.
-You can read about it more in article How to Prepare your Teenager Face Challenges in Life.
+You can read about it more in article face challenges.

 Answer your sons doubts and questions